PlasmaHH/ltspice-tools/README.md

 You can use multiple `-C` arguments or a list of them seperated by `;` but be careful that the shell does not interpret it.

+### By component type
+You can specify something for whole types
+* `-r` Selects all resistors that have a tolerance value built into the schematic
+* `-r 4.5` Sets a tolerance of 4.5% for all resistors, regardless of the value in the schematic

+Same goes for `-c` for capacitors, `-i` for inductors and `-a` for all three of them.

+# ltmanage.py Manage your 3rd party components

+This is an upcoming tool.
+It will be possible to

+* Update from URLs
+* Store and mark components that are obsolete
+* Unify the standard.* files from multiple sources
+* Automatically check for each .asy if the .lib file is there
+* For .lib files that do not seem to have a .asy try to automatically create or chose one
+* Automatically assemble .lib files from multiple sources and assign a proper .asy file for it

+# ltgoogle.py Make it easier to get components from the web

+Another upcoming tool.
+Will try to google component definitions.
+It can download and compare multiple hits and collect collateral information.
+Will be able to output configuration data for ltmanage.py to keep things updated.